What is an Ecommerce business?

 (a) Hosting– You must know the advantages and disadvantages of both the e-commerce platform.
 If you are skilled with coding, you may want to save up and plan on self-hosting.
 It also offers you flexibility in modifying designs and features.
 On the other hand, the hosted e-commerce platform is the more reliable choice if you have no technical skills and wish to build your website faster.

 (b) Pricing– The prices vary depending on the type of e-commerce platform( self-hosted and fully-hosted).
 There are also other aspects such as business size, features that affect the price.

-(c) Add-ons– E-commerce software helps in managing inventory, add or remove products, calculate taxes, altogether manage a website.
-It is important to see if the preferred programs work or not before choosing on these platforms.
+(c) Add-ons– E-commerce software helps manage inventory, add or remove products, calculate taxes, and manage a website altogether.
+It is essential to see if the preferred programs work or not before choosing these platforms.

 4. Get a Payment Gateway

-According to the research – online sales share continue to grow.
+According to the research – online sales share continues to grow.
 In 2017, it was around 13%, and it is to grow by up to 17% by 2022.